-Combine image generation with AI voices and you have a recipe for confusion.
+Combine image generation and photo enhancement with AI voices and you have a recipe for confusion.
 John H. Meyer trained an AI on the voice of late Apple founder Steve Jobs and combined it with the GPT API so that he could ask Jobs questions about current events.

 “There’ll be targeted spam and targeted phishing attacks at some point.
 I will get a call from my ‘wife,’ and it will sound like her, it will come from her phone number because she’ll be SMS-jacked, and she will be flipping out because there’s something wrong at the bank and she needs a password.
 And I will have to ask her for a secret code word.
 Because if you don’t tell me the secret code word that we share, then I’m not going to give you the password,” Stokes says.

 But ready or not, we have to learn to adapt to AI because there’s no putting the toothpaste back in the tube.

 Can AI be stopped?

 Many leaders are rightfully concerned about the potential ramifications of the AI revolution and are openly asking if it can be stopped.
 More than 1,000 tech leaders and researchers recently signed an open letter calling for a pause on AI research.